subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 Check out our [Mappings](../../build/mapping.md) documentation and get information on the mapping functions in detail.

-You are closer to creating your first SubQuery project.
-However, there is still an additional step required to run your SubQuery Project.
-Let’s find out more.

 ### 1.4 Build Your Project

-You need to build your work first, in order to run your new SubQuery project.
-Run the build command from the project's root directory as follows:
+Next, build your work to run your new SubQuery project.
+Run the build command from the project's root directory as given here:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>